London water supply infrastructure: Thames–Lee Water Main

-Consolidation & Privatisation
+Consolidation and privatisation

-On 1 April 1974, the Metropolitan Water Board and other local Water Boards (the Thames Conservancy, the Lee Conservancy Catchment Board and parts of the Essex and Kent River Authorities) were combined into the Thames Water Authority under the provisions of the Water Act 1973 — another step towards an integrated policy of water management.
+On 1 April 1974, the Metropolitan Water Board and other local water boards (the Thames Conservancy, the Lee Conservancy Catchment Board and parts of the Essex and Kent river authorities) were combined into the Thames Water Authority under the provisions of the Water Act 1973 — another step towards an integrated policy of water management.

-In 1989, The Thames Water Authority was privatised as Thames Water, under the provisions of the Water Act 1989, as a state-regulated company that provides most of London's supply.
+In 1989, the Thames Water Authority was privatised as Thames Water, under the provisions of the Water Act 1989, as a state-regulated company that provides most of London's supply.